andrewKOwong/mixedconclusions/content/blog/clps/index.md

 Special handling is required for survey variable "PROBCNTP", as the metadata has an aggregated answer category "01-16" that sums up all the individual answer categories 1 to 16.
-These numbers represents how many "serious problems" a survey respondent reported having, and are not aggregated in the main CLPS data.
+These numbers represent how many "serious problems" a survey respondent reported having, and are not aggregated in the main CLPS data.
 The answer section for "PROBCNTP" is moved into